The story

 recover (Single nLEQsm) | (x,y) <- recover nLEQsm = ( x, SS y)

-In fact, we can be sure that our implementation is correct.
-The type is so specific that unless we use a degenerate term like undefined
+specific that unless we use a degenerate term like undefined, there

 Rank encoded leftist heaps